huaweicloud/terraform-provider-huaweicloud/website/docs/r/lb_pool_v2.html.markdown

     distribute traffic to the pool's members.
 Must be one of ROUND_ROBIN, LEAST_CONNECTIONS, or SOURCE_IP.

-* `persistence` - Omit this field to prevent session persistence.
+* `persistence` - (Optional) Omit this field to prevent session persistence.
 Indicates whether connections in the same session will be processed by the same Pool member or not.
 Changing this creates a new pool.